Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 Every kind of caffeinated tea comes from the same plant known as camellia Sinensis.
 The plant comes from China, and it has two types first is camellia Sinensis var.
 Sinensis.

-The other kind is Camellia Sinensis var.
-Assamica comes from Assam, India.
+The other kind is Camellia Sinensis var. assamica comes from Assam, India.
 The types of teas that come from these two variations have a high amount of caffeine.

 2) Harvesting Process

-The teas with less caffeine are white tea, Hokkaido milk tea, and Darjeeling tea.
+The teas with less caffeine are white tea, hokkaido milk tea, and Darjeeling tea.
 The composition of spring tea includes small leaves, which play a role in its caffeine amount.

 3) Growing Methods